 Symptoms of fibromyalgia can be confused with those of arthritis, or joint inflammation.
-However, unlike arthritis, it does not cause joint or muscle inflammation and damage.
+However, unlike arthritis, it has not been found to cause joint or muscle inflammation and damage.
 It is seen as a rheumatic condition, in other words, one that causes soft tissue pain or myofascial pain.

 - Fibromyalgia causes widespread pain, fatigue, and other types of discomfort.